Legacy of King Tut

 Early Life and Ascension to the Throne

-During his early days and rise to power are among the fascinating ideas during the Cairo Day Tours and Egypt Sightseeing tours that give the tourist insight into one of the most enigmatic rulers of ancient Egypt.
+His early days and the rise to power of this young Egyptian Pharaoh are some of the most captivating stories during the Cairo Day Tours and Egypt Sightseeing tours that give the visitors a glimpse of one of the most mysterious kings of ancient Egypt, especially when learning about the Tomb of Tutankhamun.

 Tutankhamun's Reign

 Though less than ten years, Tutankhamun’s reign witnessed important endeavors in the restoration of Egypt’s old gods and traditions.
-He shifted the capital from Amarna back to Thebes and thus signified the return of Egypt to polytheism.
-The other important fact about him is that he married his half-sister Ankhesenamun to keep the purity of the royal bloodline intact, but they had no heirs.
+As an Egyptian Pharaoh, he shifted the capital from Amarna back to Thebes and thus signified the return of Egypt to polytheism.
+The other important fact about him is that he married his half sister Ankhesenamun to keep the purity of the royal bloodline intact, but they had no heirs, a detail often reflected upon when studying the legacy surrounding the Tomb of Tutankhamun.

 Such details give more flavor to Egypt day tours and Cairo excursions, thus enriching the understanding of Egyptian royal history and its complexities.